RH11180/ECE387-midterm/README.md

 # ECE387-midterm
-The midterm project for embedded systems design
+The midterm project for ECE 387 embedded systems design